Terminology Governance Guide

 - Formulate edge cases: What is just included in a definition and excluded from a definition?!

-E.g., X.509 could be an abbreviation, and ‘EU ID’ is not an abbreviation
+E.g., X.509 could be an acronym, and ‘EU ID’ is not an acronym

 A writer needs to do a lot of adding-criteria work before we discuss anything, like reusing definitions in another mental model.
-It just makes no sense to refer / link to a non-deterministic definition of somebody else, for this inherently introduces confusion: we think we are talking about the same thing, but most probably, we’re not!
+It just makes no sense to refer/link to a non-deterministic definition of somebody else, for this inherently introduces confusion: we think we are talking about the same thing, but most probably, we’re not!

-Some good news is that an editor can achieve enhancement in the written version of concepts and terminology in parallel with other activities:
+An editor can achieve enhancement in the written version of concepts and terminology in parallel with other activities:

 - archiving old concepts and glossaries